Humidity :: Things to Consider in the Care of Your Hardwood Furniture

 - Avoid storing wood furniture in the basement, attic, garage, or a warehouse that is not climate controlled,

-- Use a dehumidifier to remove excess moisture from the air if it's especially rainy where you live,
+- Use a dehumidifier to remove excess moisture from the air if it's especially rainy where you live, and use a humidifier in the winter to counteract the extreme drop in humidity associated with heating,

 - Keep furniture out of direct sunlight, as this is a major cause of premature aging, drying of the wood and cracking,